jsnetors/MarvelPageTest/README.md

-Here’s a more polished and complete version of your README with added details for clarity:

----

 # MarvelPageTest

 This project is part of a technical screening.
 It generates HTML files with random Marvel character stories using the Marvel API.